YaredDemissie/download-google-slides-as-PNG-images/README.md

 # download-google-slides-as-PNG-images

 ## Motivation
 This code is intended to facilitate the process of downloading Google Slides as PNG images.
-Since users can modify Google slide quality, it's possible to capture high-resolution images in various formats.
-In addition, downloading multiple slides can be a tedious process and this code automates this task.
+Since users can modify the pixels for a Google slide, it's possible to capture high-resolution images in various formats.
+In addition, downloading multiple slides can be a tedious process and this code can automate the task.
 Since the program connects to an existing Chrome browser, users can use the Google Slides account saved on their machine.

 ## Build Status
-At the moment this code runs without any bugs as long as the proper setting are enabled on Google Chrome.
+At the moment this code runs without any bugs as long as the proper setting are enabled on Google Chrome **(Auto-download should be enabled on Chrome and Google Slides needs to have permission to download multiple files.
+This can be set in the settings or when the dialog box appears when running the code)**

 ## Tech/Framework used
 Python 3.10.6

 ## Features
-The code is able to connect to an existing Chrome browser and download Google Slides as PNG images from the link provided. **Auto-download should be enabled on Chrome and Google Slides needs to have permission to download multiple files.
-This can be set in the settings or when the dialog box appears when running the code**
+The code is able to connect to an existing Chrome browser and download Google Slides as PNG images from the link provided.

 ## How to Use?
 1. Install Python 3